ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 UNUSUAL BALL

-DESIGNER'S NOTE -- A BALL F0R EVERY RACE
+DESIGNER'S NOTE -- A BALL FOR EVERY RACE
 Astute readers will notice that many of the balls described here tie in with the balls that come with certain teams, but that not all